hoffoo/vim-grails-console/README.md

 :GrailsRunTest TestName " You can also run a test by name

-:GrailsReRunTest " Another useful command to map is reruning the last test
+:GrailsReRun " Another useful command to map is reruning the last test
 ```

 Settings: